ottok/debgpt/README.md

 1. implement your new text loading function in `debgpt/debian.py`.
 The function should return a string containing all the texts we will send to the llm.

-2. add the corresponding cli argument subparser to `debgpt/main_cli.py`.
+2. add the corresponding cli argument or subparser to `debgpt/main_cli.py`.
 3. add the new prompt generation code (for variable `msg`) in `main()` of `debgpt/main_cli.py`.
 4. if in doubt, ask debgpt as `debgpt -f <file-in-question> -A :explain`.